Jamie Lloyd: Characterization

 Commentary is directed toward Jamie's role in the ending of Halloween 4.
+Reviewing the film upon its release, The New York Times opined that the ending promised "a sequel with a feminist twist."
 Spencer Whitworth writes that although it appears Michael has finally been vanquished, his wickedness "has survived, and it has passed to his innocent niece" and that "Jamie stands as an emotionless dead ringer of her uncle".
 Whitworth furthers that "Jamie's transformation and Loomis' despair is a darker final note" than any of the Halloween films that came before or since have ended on.
 Summers views Jamie's attack on her stepmother as a reenactment of her uncle's "original sin" and that it provokes "questions about familial cycles of cruelty and whether or not - even if his niece didn't perish - Michael achieved his goal by pushing Jamie over the edge."
+Devin Meenan of Comic Book Resources notes that Jamie's attack on her adoptive mother mirrors Michael's attack of Judith in the opening scene of the original Halloween due to both her clown costume resembling his and the point-of-view shot through her mask and that the conclusion showed "Michael is victorious even in death, for his evil has infected his family."